learnlearnin/learnlearnin.github.io/src/documents/firefox.html.md

 * [Live HTTP Headers](https://addons.mozilla.org/en-US/firefox/addon/live-http-headers/): This is a nifty tool in the web hackers tool kit.
 I've used this to do a great deal of things I couldn't have done without it.
 Purchasing xiamoi phones for others using direct flipkart api link is only one of them

 [**Download Firefox**](//affiliates.mozilla.org/link/banner/55725) (affiliate link)

+[Mozilla](/mozilla/) also has developed [FirefoxOS](/firefoxos/) which is a super friendly, adaptive, web first, web native operating system for running smartphones, smart TVs, smart PCs, everything.
+So, Firefox is now an OS.